RoundTower-io/aws_audit_msteams/README.md

 1. [Clone a copy of this repo][10] using PyCharm
 1. Follow [these directions][12] for using toolkit

+# What else is needed on AWS to support it?
+1. An AWS [Cloudwatch Event][13] to "drive" the lambda function
+1. An AWS [IAM role][14] that defines the permissions your function has
+1. An AWS [Systems Manager Parameter Store][15].
+This will be where you keep the MS Teams webhook URL

+# What needs to be done on Microsoft Teams?
+1. Create a [webhook][16] for the channel you want output to go to.
+1. Store the webhook URL in the Systems Manager Parameter Store (above).

 [3]: https://docs.aws.amazon.com/serverless-application-model/index.html
 [4]: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html